 Specialization programmes start in the first year itself with the new curriculum but there are common subjects that are taught together.
 The programmes run for four years with eight semesters.
-Students should fulfill the four months Industrial Training and Project Report or Thesis in the Fourth Year Second Semester for which six credits have been allocated.
+Students are required to complete a four month industrial training and submit a dissertation in their Fourth Year for which nine credits have been allocated in total.
 The total number of credits is above 120 for each degree programme.